-Then its on to learning about the marae, which are extremely different to the New Zealand version, and afterwards discovering local medicine and its uses.
+Then it’s on to learning about the marae, which is extremely different from the New Zealand version.
+Afterward, we discover local medicine and its uses.
 Next, we follow one of the gentlemen into another building where we are shown the local boats and how they navigated the seas back in the day.
-Lastly, its time to learn about the clothing and how it is made.
+Lastly, it’s time to learn about clothing and how it is made.
 More volunteers are needed and we all have a good laugh, but not before one more demonstration on coconuts and the importance they have in the Cook Islands.

-Drinks are ordered including the ever so popular cocktails to get the evening going.
+Drinks are ordered including the ever-so-popular cocktails to get the evening going.
 Soon enough dinner is served and each table is brought up one by one.
-There is an amazing selection, even for the fussy vegetarian eater like me.
+There is an amazing selection, even for fussy vegetarian eaters like me.

-Each dish is labelled with its name, whether it is vegetarian, vegan, gluten free and if it is a local dish or not.
+Each dish is labeled with its name, whether it is vegetarian, vegan, gluten-free, and if it is a local dish or not.
 Having a buffet provides the perfect opportunity to try new foods.